ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step08.md

 }
 ```

 Let's consider what this method should do.
 This application will run in two contexts.
 It will run in a Cordova context when the application is installed on a device, and it will run in a web context when the developers are running the application in Chrome on their development machines.

-Here is what the method should do:
+With that in mind, let's consider the logic for this method:

 1. When running in a "Cordova" context, use the Geolocation plugin to return the current location.
 1. When running in a "web" context, use the hard-coded default location.